 Stolen phone?
 Sure, your handset is everything to you.
 But what about that tiny little card that turns your phone from a glorified web browser to the incredible piece of tech that it really is?

-It’s a precious piece of kit.
-But occasionally you might need to get a new one – change can be good – whether it’s a new Pay Monthly deal, you’ve decided to upgrade to the new Samsung S8 or your phone is stolen.
+Believe it or not, your SIM a precious piece of kit.
+But occasionally you might need to get a new one, whether you’re new to Three on a lovely Pay Monthly deal, you’ve decided to upgrade to the new Samsung S9, or your phone’s been stolen.

-These are things you’ll need to know to do if your phone gets taken under nefarious circumstances, you upgrade your phone or simply before you swap your SIM.
+These are things you’ll need to know to do if your phone’s disappeared, you’re upgrading, or simply before you swap your SIM.

 Stolen phone?
 What to do next